Partial fraction expansions and zeros of Hankel transforms

-{\bf Abstract.} It is proved by the method of partial fraction expansions and Sturm's oscillation theory that the zeros of certain Hankel transforms are all real and distributed regularly between consecutive zeros of Bessel functions.
-As an application, the sufficient or necessary conditions on parameters for which ${}_1F_2$ hypergeometric functions belong to the Laguerre-P\'olya class are investigated in a constructive manner.
+{\bf Abstract.} It is proved by the method of partial fraction expansion and Sturm's oscillation theory that the zeros of certain Hankel transforms are all real, simple and distributed one by one between consecutive zeros of Bessel functions.
+As an application, we obtain a list of sufficient conditions as well as necessary conditions on parameters for which ${}_1F_2$ hypergeometric functions belong to the Laguerre-P\'olya class.

 {\bf Keywords.} {Bessel functions, Fourier transforms, Hankel transforms,}

 {Laguerre-P\'olya class, partial fraction expansions, transference principle.}

 {\bf 2020 MSC. } 30D10, 33C10, 34C10, 44A15.